Dublin City Walks: Exploring the Best of the Irish Capital on Foot

 Tips:

-- Visit the Dublin Castle and the Chester Beatty Library, both located near the city center.
+Both Dublin Castle and the Chester Beatty Library are located near the heart of the city and are well worth a visit.

 2. Phoenix Park and Dublin Zoo